GunnJerkens/plumage/readme.md

 # plumage

-This is built as a PHP replacement for Feather (CouchDB).
+plum·age (ˈplo͞omij) _noun_ - a bird's feathers collectively.

+This is built as a PHP backend replacement for [feather](https://github.com/GunnJerkens/feather).
+Reasoning for this is that the growth of the old sites with separate diverged building blocks isn't sustainable.
+This project is meant to be a lightweight relational database that supports multiple projects with a json api.

 ## setup